 BBA degree advising is provided by a dual degree advisor in the Ross Office of Undergraduate Programs.

 Art & Design advising is provided by an Art & Design advisor.

 Students will not graduate until an advisor from each degree program confirms completion of all necessary degree requirements.

-Students admitted Fall 2017 and later (BBA First Year and Preferred Admission students): BBA Dual Degrees Checklist and Course Planning Tool
+Students admitted as BBA First Year and Preferred Admission: BBA Dual Degrees Checklist and Course Planning Tool

-Students admitted as Sophomores (Transfer & Cross-Campus Transfer) Fall 2018 and beyond: BBA Dual Degrees Checklist and Course Planning Tool
+Students admitted as Sophomores (Transfer & Cross-Campus Transfer): BBA Dual Degrees Checklist and Course Planning Tool

 Use the Dual Degrees Application form when you are ready to declare your dual degrees.
 Please be aware that additional details can be found on the reverse side.